bradleybuda/heroku-buildpack-jruby/README.md

-# Heroku buildpack for JRuby
+# Heroku buildpack for JRuby + JDK7 + Rails

+*NOTE*: This doesn't really work right now.
+Try [the JRuby official buildpack](https://github.com/jruby/heroku-buildpack-jruby/) instead.

 A buildpack to fast and easy use JRuby on Heroku.
 Just create a Heroku app like this: